Two-parameter counter-diabatic driving in quantum annealing: Method

 Throughout this work, we will use the driving functions

 where we have chosen the function $\lambda (t)$ following Ref.~\cite{sels2017minimizing}.
-The above form of $\gamma(t)$ is chosen arbitrarily and its optimization is a future task as mentioned before.
-We have checked numerically that small variations of the value of $\gamma_\mathrm{init}$ do not lead to noticeable changes of results.
+The above form of $\gamma(t)$ is chosen arbitrarily and its deeper investigation is a future task as mentioned before.
+We note here that $\gamma(t)$ can generally take a most generic form as long as $\gamma(t)\ne 0$ and does not necessarily need to include $\lambda(t)$.
+We have checked numerically that small variations of the value of $\gamma_\mathrm{init}$ do not lead to noticeable changes of the results.